siqixu/mixSVG/README.md

 A matrix of P-values for all genes.
 The first column contains the original P-values of mixSVG, and the second column contains the P-values adjusted by Benjamini-Hochberg method.

 `pval_sig`:
-A matrix of P-values for the detected spatially variable genes based on the adjusted P-values of Benjamini-Hochberg method.
+A matrix of P-values for the detected spatially variable genes (whose adjusted P-values > `sig`).
 The first column contains the original P-values of mixSVG, and the second column contains the P-values adjusted by Benjamini-Hochberg method.